Skip to main content

 Configure lineage extraction

-Atlan connects to your database and extracts lineage directly.
+Atlan connects to your database and queries system tables to extract lineage directly.

 1. For Connection, select the connection to extract.
 The crawler must have already run for you to select a connection.